Back to School! How to Navigate School-Related Leave for Employees

 Tim has also taught various advocacy courses.

-Tim has engaged in many pro bono activities during his career, and in 2002, Legal Services of Northern California awarded Tim with a Special Pro Bono Service Award.
+Tim has engaged in many pro bono activities during his career, and in 2002 and 2015, Legal Services of Northern California awarded Tim with a Special Pro Bono Service Award.

 In addition to being admitted in California and Washington, Tim is also admitted in the District of Columbia (inactive).